 Our Analysis and Test Results

 The Pelican performed quite well in our insulation testing that angled toward the torture end of the spectrum.
-It tied for second place with the RTIC 65, managing to maintain internal safe food temperatures of 40º F or less for a full six days.
+It managed to maintain internal safe food temperatures of 40º F or less for a full six days, compared to a 4.5 day average.
 It also kept beers at their recommended temperature of 50º F or less for an impressive 6.8 days.
 With rotomolded construction and a rubber gasket around the lid, the Pelican offers a good level of insulation.

 One of many coolers we reviewed rated as having a grizzly bear-resistant design and construction by the Interagency Grizzly Bear Committee, the Pelican is pretty tough even just to look at.
 We noticed there's a rather sizeable gap in the rubber gasket, which both makes the cooler not airtight but also leaves edges to be picked and pulled at over time.
 And as much as we enjoyed using the very easy latches, we worry that their plastic construction may not last as long as the rest of the cooler.
 We found the Pelican to be fairly durable, though some of its details didn't blow us away.